-Proper location of the VMX Series is necessary to achieve specified performance and normal operational lifetime.
-The VMX Series should always be installed in an area where the following conditions exist:
+Proper location of the VMX2 Series is necessary to achieve specified performance and normal operational lifetime.
+The VMX2 Series should always be installed in an area where the following conditions exist:

-- Ambient operating temperature: 0 to 50°C (32 to 122°F) Protected from rain, moisture and direct sun. - Humidity: 5 to 95% non-condensing - Free from metallic particles, conductive dust and corrosive gas. - Free from excessive vibration. (below 0.5G) - Open panel units must be mounted in the appropriate type of enclosure.
-Enclosure size and type must be suitable to dissipate heat generated by the soft starter and any other components mounted inside with it. - Throughout all sizes, maximum heat dissipation of the VMX...-BP Series electronics, contactor coils and fans is less than 50W. - Care should always be taken to maximize the available space inside of the enclosure.
+- Ambient operating temperature: 0 to 40°C (32 to 104°F) Protected from rain, moisture, and direct sun. - Humidity: 5 to 95% non-condensing. - Free from metallic particles, conductive dust, and corrosive gas. - Free from excessive vibration. (below 0.5G) - Open panel units must be mounted in the appropriate type of enclosure.
+Enclosure size and type must be suitable to dissipate heat generated by the soft starter and any other components mounted inside with it. - Care should always be taken to maximize the available space inside of the enclosure.
 See section 2.5.1 or contact factory for assistance in sizing enclosures.